22-10-2025

 - Digital photography: in image capture and processing,

-- Web interfaces and apps: for defining colors in the digital realm.
+- Web interfaces and apps: for defining colours in the digital realm.

 CMYK: the subtractive system for printing